Malla-yuddha: Origins

-Wrestling in the Indian subcontinent, making it the oldest known codified form of fighting in the region.
+Wrestling is one of the oldest sporting activities in the Indian subcontinent, with indications that it was practiced in primitive forms as far back as 7000 BCE making it the oldest known codified form of fighting in the region.
 Competitions held for entertainment were popular among all social classes, with even kings and other royalty taking part.
 Wrestlers represented their kings in matches between rival kingdoms; death matches before the royal court served as a way to settle disputes and avoid large-scale wars.
 As such, professional wrestlers were held in high regard.
 In pastoral communities, people would even wrestle against steers.

+Krishna and Balarama fight the evil king Kamsa’s wrestlers: page from a dispersed Bhagavata Purana, 1650, The Met Museum.

 The first written attestation of the term ' is found in the epic Ramayana, in the context of a wrestling match between the vanara-king Vali and Ravana, the king of Lanka.
 Hanuman, a Ramayana character, is worshipped as the patron of wrestlers and general feats of strength.
 The Mahabharata epic also describes a wrestling match between Bhima and Jarasandha.
 Other early literary descriptions of wrestling matches include the story of Balarama and Krishna.

 Stories describing Krishna report that he sometimes engaged in wrestling matches where he used knee strikes to the chest, punches to the head, hair pulling, and strangleholds.
 He defeated Kamsa, king of Mathura, in a wrestling match and became new king in his place.
 Siddhartha Gautama himself was said to be an expert wrestler, archer and sword-fighter before becoming the Buddha.
 Based on such accounts, Svinth traces press ups and squats used by Indian wrestlers to the pre-classical era.
 Later, the Pallava king Narasimhavarman acquired the nickname Mahamalla meaning "great wrestler" for his passion and prowess in the art.

 Competitions in medieval times were announced by a kanjira-player a week beforehand.
 Matches took place at the palace entrance, in an enclosure set aside for games and shows.
 The wrestlers typically came of their own accord during public festivals, along with magicians, actors and acrobats.
 Other times they would be hired by nobles to compete.
 Winners were awarded a substantial cash prize from the king and presented with a victory standard.
 Possession of this standard brought national distinction.

 The scene of action was gay with flags flapping, and the citizenry quickly packed the rows of benches.
 When the wrestlers climbed into the arena, they strutted around, flexing their muscles, leaping in the air, crying out and clapping their hands.
 Then they grappled, holding each other tightly around the waist, their necks resting on each other's shoulder, their legs entwined, while each attempted to win a fall or break the hold.